gautemo/Gaute-Meek-Olsen/src/dev-blog/react-hooks.md

 ## useEffect

-Since the component function will re-run multiple times, how do you prevent your code to not create an infinite loop? `useEffect` is used for mutations, subscriptions, timers, logging, and other side effects.
+Since the component function will re-run multiple times, how do you prevent your code from creating an infinite loop? `useEffect` is used for mutations, subscriptions, timers, logging, and other side effects.
 You need to define which values you want your hook to trigger on.

-The useEffect method has two parameters, the first is the function to run and the second is an array containing the values it listens for changes and re-runs if changed.
+The `useEffect` method has two parameters, the first is the function to run and the second is an array containing the values it listens for changes and re-runs if changed.
 By returning a method, that will be called when the component leaves the screen.

 An empty array is used to run only once.